13-Knightingale/albion/content/100 System Reference/104 Vitality.md

 |      20mins      |     45mins      |     90mins      |      3hrs       |       6hrs       |      12hrs       |       24hrs       |
 ## Exhaustion
 A PC may acquire exhaustion in many ways.
 Most notably whilst travelling, after performing arduous tasks, or when they are near death during combat.

+  > [!warning|noicon] If a PC reaches 0 HP and receives any further damage, they suffer exhaustion instead (*equal to the damage dealt*).
+All other effects are applied as normal.

 For each rank of exhaustion they have, a PC reduces all of their d20 results by one before the result of a roll is determined (*critical boons and banes occur prior to this reduction*).